 - lung sonography

 Bed rest may also be referred to as "observation" or "watchful waiting."
 Bed rest is the likely treatment for a case of pneumothorax that involves only a small area of the lung.
 In this case, your doctor will monitor your condition on a regular basis as the air absorbs from the pleural space.
-Frequent X-rays will be taken to check if your lung has re-expanded.
-You are instructed to rest to promote healing.
-Vigorous activity might hinder the re-expansion process.
+Frequent X-rays will be taken to check if your lung has expanded again.
+Your doctor will instruct you to rest to help healing.
+Vigorous activity might delay or stop the re-expansion process.

 Pneumothorax can cause oxygen levels to drop in some people.
 This condition is called "hypoxemia."
 If this is the case, your doctor will order oxygen supplementation along with bed rest.

-Needle aspiration and chest tube insertion are two non-surgical treatments designed to “drain” excess air from the pleural space in the chest.
-Your doctor will insert a hollowed out tube between your ribs, and will use either a syringe or a mechanical suction device to clear the air from the pleural space.
-If a large area of your lung has collapsed, the chest tube may remain installed for a few days.
+Needle aspiration and chest tube insertion are two nonsurgical treatments designed to remove excess air from the pleural space in the chest.
+Your doctor will insert a hollowed out tube between your ribs and will use either a syringe or a mechanical suction device to clear the air from the pleural space.
+The chest tube may remain installed for a few days if a large area of your lung has collapsed.

 Pleurodesis is a more invasive form of treatment for pneumothorax.
-This procedure is used to both treat and prevent recurrences of a collapsed lung.
-Pleurodesis essentially destroys the pleural space so that air and fluids can no longer accumulate.
-The term "pleura" refers to the membrane that contains each lung.
+This procedure is used to both treat a collapsed lung and to help prevent it from recurring.
+During pleurodesis, your doctor essentially destroys the pleural space so that air and fluids can no longer accumulate.
+The term "pleura" refers to the membrane surrounding each lung.
 Pleurodesis is performed to make your lungs’ membranes stick together.
-Once the pleura are conjoined, the pleural space disappears and prevents pleurodesis.
-Mechanical pleurodesis is performed manually –your surgeon gently rubs the pleura to cause inflammation.
-Chemical pleurodesis is another form of treatment.
-Your healthcare provider will deliver chemical irritants to the pleura through a chest tube.
-The irritation and inflammation causes the pleura to stick together (LAM Foundation).
+Once the pleura are conjoined, the pleural space disappears and prevents pneumothorax.

 Surgical treatment for pneumothorax is required in certain situations.
-You may need surgery if you have had repeated NTP.
+You may need surgery if you’ve had repeated NTP.
 A large amount of air trapped in your chest cavity may also warrant surgical repair.

-Your long-term outlook depends on the speed at which your pneumothorax was diagnosed.
+Your long-term outlook depends on how quickly your pneumothorax was diagnosed.
 In general, fast treatment is associated with full recovery.
 However, in severe cases, late treatment may result in circulatory or respiratory failure.
 Delays in emergency surgery also require longer recovery.
 This is often accompanied by worse outcomes.

 Published By: Healthline Networks, Inc.